kritika27/writers-blog-reactjs/README.md

 ## Description

-This is a fully functional website which I am building to display my blogs.
+In Progress:This is a fully functional website which I am building to display my blogs.
 Apart from being a programmer I am also a writer.
 I am going to share my write-ups on different themes with the world through this React Application.

 ## Demo